Morphisms of Berkovich curves and the different function: One-dimensional analytic fields

-\begin{remark} (i) If the valuations are not discrete, the different of a tamely ramified extension vanishes by Lemma~\ref{tamelem}.
-In a sense, the different measures ``wildness'' of extensions, though it may be zero for wildly ramified extensions (these are so-called almost unramified extensions).
+\begin{remark} (i) If the valuations are not discrete, the different of a tamely ramified extension equals to 1 by Lemma~\ref{tamelem}.
+In a sense, the different measures ``wildness'' of extensions, though it may be equal to 1 for wildly ramified extensions (these are so-called almost unramified extensions).

 (ii) Usually one defines the different as a fractional ideal of $\Kcirc$, but we are only interested in its absolute value.